strimzi/strimzi.github.io/_posts/2023-10-23-unidirectional-topic-operator.md

 3. Due to its internal complexity, there are corner cases which are still not well understood (invalid state store, topic recreation after delete)
 4. There is a race condition between the operator and concurrent external admin operations that is not properly handled.

-For these reasons, we decided to create a new implementation called `Unidirectional Topic Operator`.
+For these reasons, we decided to create a new implementation called Unidirectional Topic Operator.
 The new operator is fully backwards compatible, but it will only reconcile topic changes in one direction, from Kubernetes to Kafka.
 Your custom resources will be the source-of-truth, like with the other operators.